vekatze/neut/book/src/terms.md

 ## `match`

-You can use `match` to destruct ADT values.
+You can use `match` to destructure ADT values.

 ### Example